vordimous/scmusictheropy/content/posts/cmte-business-meeting-feb.12th-copy.md

 +++

+_Begins promptly at 9:30 AM – plan to arrive no later than 9:00 AM to register and greet your friends.
+MTASC business meeting to follow CMTE._

 [PDF Flyer](/images/cmte-mtasc_sept-2022_flyer-revised.pdf "PDF Flyer")

 [Register](https://forms.gle/sowaprshyZu2UD8x "Register")

-Paying for lunch: under [Dues and Donation](/dues) click the "Donation" select $10 and in the use the donation for section select "Meeting Lunch".
+### Paying for lunch:

+**Use the [Dues and Donation](/dues) page.
+Click the "Donation" select $10 and in the use the donation for section select "Meeting Lunch".**
-_Begins promptly at 9:30 AM – plan to arrive no later than 9:00 AM to register and greet your friends.
-MTASC business meeting to follow CMTE._

 If music is our primary means of engaging clients in the therapeutic process, why couldn’t it be our primary means of engaging in the research process?
 Arts-based inquiry (aka arts-based research)